r-devel/translations/Conventions-for-translations.md

 7. Retain Technical Terms:

 For technical terms and code-related elements such as function names, object names, and variable names, it's often best to keep them in English.
-Use the Arabic script for these terms if necessary but maintain the English terminology.

 8. Handle Plurals:

-Arabic nouns have different forms for singular and plural.
+Some languages nouns have different forms for singular and plural.
 Ensure that you correctly handle plurals when translating messages that involve counts or quantities.

 9. Punctuation:

-Use Arabic punctuation and ensure proper spacing around punctuation marks.
-Arabic uses different quotation marks and a reversed question mark (؟) and exclamation mark (ء).
+Use the punctuation and ensure proper spacing around punctuation marks.

 10. Special Characters: